okfn/opendefinition/source/open-definition-dev.markdown

 contribute to open knowledge.
 Therefore we forbid any open-knowledge license from locking anybody out of the process.*

-*Comment: this is taken directly from item 5 of the OSD.*

 ### 6. No Discrimination Against Fields of Endeavor

-The **license** must not restrict anyone from making use of the work in a specific field of endeavor.
-For example, it may not restrict the work from being used in a business, or from being used for genetic research.
+The **license** must not restrict anyone from making use of a licensed work in a specific field of endeavor.
+For example, it may not restrict a licensed work from being used in a business, or from being used for genetic research.

 *Comment: The major intention of this clause is to prohibit license traps that prevent open material from being used commercially.
 We want commercial users to join our community, not feel excluded from it.*

-*Comment: this is taken directly from item 6 of the OSD.*

 ### 7. Distribution of License

-The rights attached to the **work** must apply to all to whom it is redistributed without the need for execution of an additional license by those parties.
+The **license** cannot require any recipient of a licensed work to execute an agreement in order to exercise the rights granted in the icense.

+(TODO: use something better/broader than "execute an agreement"?)

 *Comment: This clause is intended to forbid closing up knowledge by indirect means such as requiring a non-disclosure agreement.*

-*Comment: this is taken directly from item 7 of the OSD.*

 ### 8. License Must Not Be Specific to a Package

-The rights granted by the **license** must not depend on the work being part of a particular package.
-If the work is extracted from that package and used or distributed within the terms of the work's license, all parties to whom the work is redistributed should have the same rights as those that are granted in conjunction with the original package.
+The rights granted by the **license** must not depend on the licensed work being part of a particular package.
+If a work is extracted from a licensed package and used or distributed within the terms of the package's license, all parties to whom the work is redistributed should have the same rights as those that are granted in conjunction with the original package.

-*Comment: this is taken directly from item 8 of the OSD.*

 ### 9. License Must Not Restrict the Distribution of Other Works

-The **license** must not place restrictions on other, distinct works that are distributed along with the licensed work.
+The **license** must not place restrictions on other, distinct works that are distributed along with a licensed work.
 For example, the license must not insist that all other works distributed on the same medium are open.

 *Comment: Distributors of open knowledge have the right to make their own choices.
 Note that 'share-alike' licenses are conformant since those provisions only apply if the whole forms a single work.*

-*Comment: this is taken directly from item 9 of the OSD.*
+### 10. Access and Restrictions

+The **license** may require the work to be available in a conveniently modifiable form.
+The license may prohibit technological restrictions.

-### 10. License Must Not Impose Additional Restrictions
+### 11. License Must Not Impose Additional Restrictions

 The **license** must not place any additional restrictions or conditions on the access, use, reuse or redistribution of the data other than those explicitly described under this definition.

+(TODO: May make sense to take a more positive approach here, like FSF's Four Freedoms.)

 *Comment: This clause is intended to clarify that presence of restrictions not specifically permitted above make a license non-open.
 Such